-- 8.5 If an accident or dangerous occurrence is not serious and does not require immediate attention (i.e., those not included in the list below) it should be reported using: - (a) our online reporting facility: ORR Data Portal if you are a non-mainline duty holder or a mainline duty holder not using the RSSB's Safety Management Information System (SMIS);
+- 8.5 If an accident or dangerous occurrence is not serious and does not require immediate attention (i.e., those not included in the list below) it should be reported using: - our online reporting facility: ORR Data Portal if you are a non-mainline duty (a) holder or a mainline duty holder not using the RSSB's safety management system, Safe Insights (formerly SMIS);

-(b) SMIS if you are a mainline railway duty holder; or
+Safe Insights if you are a mainline railway duty holder; or (b)

-- (c) London Underground's IE2 database if you are London Underground. - 8.6 If these methods are used, we will expect to receive the notification within a reasonably short time following the incident (typically not more than three calendar days after the incident).
+- London Underground's IE2 database (formerly LUSEA) if you are London (c) Underground. - 8.6 If these methods are used, we will expect to receive the notification within a reasonably short time following the incident (typically not more than three calendar days after the incident).